callstack/react-native-testing-library/website/docs/MigrationJestMatchers.md

 import '@testing-library/jest-native/legacy-extend-expect';
 ```

-In such case legacy matchers will be available using `legacy_` prefix, e.g.:
+In this case legacy matchers will be available using the `legacy_` prefix, e.g.:

 ```ts
 expect(element).legacy_toHaveAccessibilityState({ busy: true });